twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 Enables user to access the OS/Program via a graphical display Display consists of a **root window** and other windows and objects within the root window

+GUI events are initiated by mouse or keyboard - are dependent on what the input is focused on.
+- are handled as the
 ## Command-Line Interfaces

 ## Files